Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - Basketball: Give each child a half sheet of paper & have them crumple up the paper as we sing.
 After we finish, have them try to throw the paper ball into the trash can.
 Repeat 3 more times.

 - Children chant it with me.

 - We chant it together 5 times while marching in place.

 - Chant while the children listen.
-(If your community allows you to sing these, you can use the tune of Shake It Off, as demonstrated below in the video by Shelly Normand.)
+(If your community allows you to sing these, you can use the tune below by Heidi Stauff.)